 7. Bilt Tornado Motorcycle Rain Suit

 The Tornado is about as simple as you'd expect at that price.
-There are no waterproof zippers, high-tech membranes, felt collars, or any other bells any whistles worth noting.
+There are no waterproof zippers, high-tech membranes, felt collars, or any other bells and whistles worth noting.

-Still, the Tornado does have a things going for it, not the least of which is its 70D polyester construction, which is surprisingly tough for a budget pick.
+Still, the Tornado does have a few things going for it, not the least of which is its 70D polyester fabric, which is surprisingly tough for a budget pick.
 Bilt also includes a minimalist inner lining to help promote airflow and keep the clammy feeling off your skin.

 PROS |